-The Research and Publications Committee of the Faculty of Arts and the Research Development Program (RDP) of the University of Ottawa offer financing to enable researchers to conduct research which lays the groundwork for a competitive grant application to the Social Sciences and Humanities Research Council (SSHRC), the Natural Sciences and Engineering Research Council (NSERC) or the Canadian Institutes of Health Research (CIHR).
+The Research and Publications Committee of the Faculty of Arts and the Research Development Program (RDP) of the University of Ottawa offer financing to conduct research which lays the groundwork for a competitive grant application to the Social Sciences and Humanities Research Council (SSHRC), the Natural Sciences and Engineering Research Council (NSERC) or the Canadian Institutes of Health Research (CIHR).

 - For the Seed funding opportunity the applicant must: